-(1) Liquidity risks of the financial instruments are classified to "funding liquidity risk" and "market liquidity risk."
+(1) Liquidity risks are classified to "funding liquidity risk" and "market liquidity risk."
 "Funding liquidity risk" represents that the Company is not able to obtain sufficient funds at a reasonable funding cost to meet the demands within reasonable time.
 "Market liquidity risk" represents the risk that the Company sells at loss to meet the demand for cash.